Inside Look Into Design Leadership MA/MBA

-The world's greatest business challenges require visionaries with the courage to look beyond today for answers.
-In the MBA/MA in Design Leadership, you’ll master creative approaches to strategic decision-making—and you’ll learn to apply these skills to the most complex management challenges and business opportunities.
-Earn two degrees at the same time for less money and in less time—a Master of Business Administration (MBA) from Johns Hopkins University and a Master of Art (MA) from the Maryland Institute College of Art (MICA).
+Today’s greatest business challenges require visionaries with the courage to look beyond the surface for answers.
+In the Design Leadership MA/MBA, you’ll master creative approaches to strategic decision-making while also learning how to apply these skills to complex management challenges and business opportunities.
+Earn two degrees from two world-renowned institutions at the same time for less money and in less time—a Master of Business Administration (MBA) from Johns Hopkins University and a Master of Art (MA) from the Maryland Institute College of Art (MICA).

-MBA/MA in Design Leadership is the only program in the United States where students simultaneously work to earn graduate degrees from both a business school at a major research university and a major college of art and design, both of which are recognized globally among the most innovative institutions.
+The Design Leadership MA/MBA is the only program in the United States where students earn simultaneous graduate degrees from a business school at a major research university and a premier college of art and design, both of which are recognized globally among the most innovative institutions.

 Creativity bridges big ideas and the balance sheet

 Students in the Design Leadership MA/MBA program are open-minded creative thinkers.
 They aspire to be transformative leaders at the highest levels, leveraging a next-generation approach to research analysis, management, and problem-solving.
 A strength of the program is the diversity of backgrounds that comprises each cohort.
 Students come from business management, marketing, engineering, finance, art and design, architecture, fine arts, and other fields.

 In 20-24 months, you’ll earn an MBA and an MA in Design Leadership through a program designed to grow valuable new skills in an accelerated format.
 This program begins with a MICA-run, three-credit summer intensive called Foundations of Design Leadership.
 In the fall, students enroll in classes available through JHU Carey Business School’s part-time MBA program and in MICA's MA in Design Leadership curriculum.